 Pink eye is a problem that many teens get.
 In pink eye, the lining of your eyelid and the eye surface become red and swollen.
 The lining is called the conjunctiva (say "kawn-junk-TY-vuh").
 Pink eye is also called conjunctivitis (say "kun-JUNK-tih-VY-tus").

 Pink eye can be caused by bacteria, a virus, or an allergy.

 Your pink eye is caused by a virus.
 This type of pink eye can spread quickly from person to person, usually from touching.

-Pink eye caused by a virus usually clears up on its own in 7 to 10 days.
+Pink eye caused by a virus usually gets better on its own in 7 to 10 days.
+But it can last longer.
 Antibiotics do not help this type of pink eye.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.